What makes Iron Chef Imports different to other companies?

 E – A rubbish tip.

-Why do the kms have a question mark next to it?
+Why do the kms have a star or a dollar symbol next to it?